Sisters of St. Francis of the Neumann Communities

-The Sisters of St. Francis of the Neumann Communities was formed in 2004 with the merger of three separate congregations: Sisters of St Francis of Syracuse, Sisters of St. Francis of the Mission of the Immaculate Virgin, and the Sisters of St. Francis Third Order Regular of Buffalo (Williamsville Franciscans).
+The Sisters of St. Francis of the Neumann Communities was formed in 2004 with the union of three separate congregations: Sisters of St Francis of Syracuse, Sisters of St. Francis of the Mission of the Immaculate Virgin, and the Sisters of St. Francis Third Order Regular of Buffalo (Williamsville Franciscans).
 During the process of the reorganization, the Franciscan Missionary Sisters of the Divine Child merged with the Williamsville Franciscans in 2003.
-The Sisters of St. Francis of Millvale joined the congregation in 2007.
+The Sisters of St. Francis of Millvale merged with the congregation in 2007.

 History

 The Sisters of St. Francis of Philadelphia are a women's religious congregation of the Franciscan Third Order Regular founded in 1855 by Maria Anna Boll Bachmann, an immigrant from Bavaria.
 Bachmann was a mother with three children and one on the way, when her husband, Anthony, was killed during anti-immigrant unrest in Philadelphia, stirred up by the American Nativist Party.
 To make ends meet, she established a small shop and hostel for immigrant women in her home.

 With the assistance of Bishop John Neumann, In April 1855 Bachmann, her sister, Barbara Boll; and Anna Dorn, a secular Franciscan residing at the hospice, founded a new religious community, with Bachmann named superior and given the name Sister Mary Francis.
 They focused their attention on caring for the sick and poor, while supporting themselves by piecework sewing.
 During a smallpox epidemic in 1858, they continued to care for the sick in the patients’ homes or in their convent.
 In December 1860, the congregation opened its first hospital, St. Mary's in Philadelphia.
 It was Neumann who suggested the community expand its activities to include education.
 They were soon teaching in parochial schools throughout the diocese.
 The congregation became known for its work in education and healthcare.